Brand Shoutouts

 What They Need to Nail As They Scale:

 1. Pipeline-to-Open Conversion.
-375 Cans open or in development with 21 confirmed open (per Franchise Times 2025) is the most important tension in this brand right now.
+The pipeline-to-open gap is the most important tension in this brand right now.
 Watson’s stated focus on “enhancing operational efficiency” and “strengthening franchisee support” is the right diagnosis.
-In our view, the next 24 months’ opening velocity will determine whether the pipeline is a leading indicator or a marketing number — and Watson has the credibility from Tropical Smoothie to know exactly what that conversion math needs to look like on a monthly basis.
+In our view, the next 24 months’ opening velocity will determine whether the pipeline is a leading indicator or a marketing number — and Watson has the credibility to know exactly what that conversion math needs to look like on a monthly basis.
 His job is to run it.

 2. Leadership Continuity.
 A CEO departure, an apparent CDO departure, and a full C-suite rebuild in 12 months is significant for a brand in rapid franchise scale-up.
 Watson’s track record creates confidence.
 But new leadership teams take 12–18 months to operationalize at the franchise support level.
 Operators entering agreements now should understand they’re early in Watson’s execution cycle.